na-na-hi/renget/archive/tmd2many_moves.md

 !!! info Here is a table for all of Recycle's outcomes, in and out of combat.
     Once you know which Item will be Recycled, use Ctrl + F in the [Items List](https://rentry.co/tmd2many_items#consumable) to see its effect.
 Utilizing the Move Recycle, Plain Seeds can be used to create a different Seed while not in combat.
 These outcomes are entirely random, selected based on the number rolled on a D20.
-A Pokemon may only try this *once* per Plain Seed.
+A Pokémon may only try this *once* per Plain Seed.
 Once they get something out of it, that's it, unless they get particularly lucky- or *un*lucky.

 Roll 16-20 | Seed | Roll 11-15 | Seed | Roll 6-10 | Seed | Roll 1-5 | Seed
 -: | --- | -: | --- | -: | --- | -: | ---